First Bite Syndrome

 Author: Courtney Misher, MPH, BS R.T.(T)

-First bite syndrome is pain in your mouth from salivating (producing saliva, or liquid) or when you take the first few bites of your food.
-The pain can be described as intense, sharp, or like a muscle spasm.
-The pain is usually felt in the parotid (salivary gland) region, which is in the back of your mouth close to your ears.
-It is usually only felt on one side.
-The pain lessens with each bite but will return if there is a break in eating.
+First bite syndrome is when you have pain in your mouth from salivating (when your mouth makes saliva, or liquid) or when you take the first few bites of your food.
+The pain can be intense, sharp, or like a muscle spasm.
+The pain is usually felt in the parotid (salivary gland) area, in the back of your mouth close to your ears.
+It is often only felt on one side.
+The pain lessens with each bite but will happen again if there is a pause in eating.

 What causes it?

-First bite syndrome can be a side effect of nerve damage during head and neck cancer surgery or from a head and neck tumor itself.
+First bite syndrome can be caused by nerve damage during head and neck cancer surgery or from a head and neck tumor itself.

-First bite syndrome can start anywhere from days, to months, to years later.
-This side effect can resolve on its own, but there are some treatments that can be helpful.
+First bite syndrome can start anywhere from days, to months or years after surgery or diagnosis of the tumor.
+This side effect can get bettter on its own, but there are some treatments that can be helpful.

 How is it treated?